-Switzerland has however also concluded agreements with the neighbouring countries (Germany, Austria, France and Italy) and some others (e.g. Spain) granting recipients of a Swiss pension who are resident there the option of taking out health insurance in their country of residence.
-In the case of Portugal, the right of option is restricted to pensioners themselves.
-Any family members not in gainful employment must take out health insurance in Portugal.
+Switzerland has, however, concluded agreements with its neighbouring countries (Germany, Austria, France and Italy) and some others (e.g. Spain) so that recipients of a Swiss pension with EU-citizenship living in these countries have the option of taking out health insurance in their country of residence.
+In the case of Portugal, this option is restricted to pensioners themselves; non-working family members must take out health insurance in Portugal.
 For further information, see the table below (in German):

 Common Institution under the KVG